An Algebraic Approach to Bifurcations in Kerr Ring and Fabry-Perot Resonators: Methods

 In the main text, we encode the solutions of the nonlinear equations in univariate polynomials, and we identify points, at which the discriminant vanishes with different types of bifurcations.
 In the matrix picture, such points correspond to degeneracies of $M$.

-In the main text we left out some some of the analytical expressions for bifurcations, which we present here.
+Furthermore, we left out some of the analytical expressions for bifurcations in the main text, which we present here.
 For typographic reasons, we replace the superscripts of the input fields and intensities to subscripts, i.e., we use $E_\mathrm{in}$ and $P_\mathrm{in}$ instead of $E^\mathrm{in}$ and $P^\mathrm{in}$ in this section.
 We also set $A=1$ and $B=2$ throughout this section, the full expressions for all polynomials can be found in the SI.

 The first expression we present here is for balanced parameters in the intensity picture.
 The discriminant of the polynomial $p^\mathrm{a}$ is given by

 Analyzing this expression, we cannot only determine the bifurcations of $p^\mathrm{a}$, but also how many physical solutions there are.
 As $p^\mathrm{a}$ is a real sixth-order polynomial, physical solutions can only appear in even numbers: zero solutions (no SSB), two (onset of SSB and having only SSB), four (onset of optical bistability of the asymmetric solutions) and six (optical bistability of the asymmetric solutions).
 Because the sign of Eq.~\eqref{eq:dispa} only depends on the sign of the term in the second line of Eq.~\eqref{eq:dispa}, the expression in the second line determines when the polynomial $p^\mathrm{a}$ has two or zero real roots, and therefore determines if there is SSB or not, respectively.
 If $\mathrm{dis} \left(p^\mathrm{a}(P), P\right) >0$, then $p^\mathrm{a}$ can have two or six different real roots: two if there is only SSB, and six if there is optical bistability of the asymmetric solution.
 Thus, the factor in the third line determines the limits of optical bistability in the asymmetric regime, as shown in Fig.~\ref{fig:fig3}.